Clinical Practicum Placements

 Depending on your prior experience, training experiences may include:

-• Opportunities to provide individual cognitive behavioural treatment to patients suffering from a range of eating disorders, including anorexia nervosa, bulimia nervosa, and binge eating disorder
+- Opportunities to provide individual cognitive behavioural treatment (CBT-E) to patients suffering from a range of eating disorders, including anorexia nervosa, bulimia nervosa, and Other Specified Feeding or Eating Disorders (OSFED).

-• Opportunity to co-lead groups for anorexia nervosa/bulimia nervosa or binge eating disorder (e.g., CBT based symptom-interruption group, body image group, and specialized focus groups on such issues as perfectionism/self-esteem)
+- Opportunity to observe or co-lead groups for anorexia nervosa/bulimia nervosa or binge eating disorder (e.g., CBT based symptom-interruption group and body image group)

 Eating Disorders Program Contact: